D-J-Harris/d-j-harris.github.io/_posts/2020-04-14-making_small_talk.md

 + Compressing Gradients - this is where my work will step in.
 This area looks at the ability to compress gradients to smaller sizes before they are communicated, in such a way that enough information is retained to have minimal impact on the accuracy of the resulting model.
-Due to the compression limitation of lossless compression, these techniques are often lossy, and fall under mainly two broad categories: gradient quantisation, and gradient sparsification.
+Due to the compression limitation of lossless compression, these techniques are often lossy, and fall under mainly two broad categories: gradient quantisation, and gradient sparsification (figure 1).

 ![Gradient Compression Cases]({{ '/assets/images/making_small_talk/quant_vs_spars.png' | relative_url }})
 {: style="width: 600px;" class="center"}
-*Fig. 2.
-Architecture of a generative adversarial network.
+*fig. 1.
+Sketch demonstrating the effect of gradient quantisation and sparsification on a gradient vector.
 (Image source:
 [Tang et al.](https://arxiv.org/pdf/2003.06307.pdf))*

 ### Gradient Quantisation